QUintessential Texas RoadTrip

 (Minimum Age: 21)

-On this sojourn, you will be discovering Texas through a truly American Roadtrip, so pack a light back and get ready to hit the road!
+On this sojourn, you will be discovering the best Texas has to offer through a truly American Roadtrip, so pack a light bag and get ready to hit the road!

 On your trip along Texas’ highways and biways, you will have a truly American experience.
 The Sojourner Tours American Roadtrip series is based in the American travel tradition of transience.
 Your journey is as important as the stops you’ll make and people you will meet along the way.
 You’ll be invited to adopt a roadtripper’s mindset… lean back in your seat and watch the Texas countryside roll past your window, you’ll take slow roads and stop in the small towns along the way to capture the experience of the legendary 20th century roadtrippers.

-The Quintessential Texas Roadtrip route is a loop through the Texas Hill Country that includes the capital city, the historic heart of the state, cowboy culture and the new wine/beer/whiskey country.
+The Quintessential Texas Roadtrip route is a loop through the Texas Hill Country that includes the capital city, the historic heart of the state, cowboy culture, local traditional food, and the new wine/beer/whiskey country.

-Your guide, Lisa (Sojourner Tours’ founder) feels this travel series is the deepest expression of her authentic self that Sojourner Tours has to offer: “Growing up as an American teenager, I dreamed of the road.
+Your guide, Lisa (Sojourner Tours’ founder) feels this travel series is the deepest expression of her authentic self that Sojourner Tours has to offer: “Growing up in the States as a teenager, I dreamed of the road.
 Back then, my best friend and I would climb in his huge, old 1980s white Cadillac convertible, crank the music up and hit the highway with our hair flying and the sun on our faces.
 The ribbon of asphalt seemed to just keep unrolling in front of us, beckoning us into the infinite distance, leading… who-cared-where.
 We’d meet up with friends at diners where the waitresses knew the regulars so well that they called them by name and knew their orders without asking.
 I read the classic road books: Keroac’s On the Road, Pirsig’s Zen and the Art of Motorcycle Maintenance… my favorite was Least Heat-Moon’s Blue Highways.
-When I was old enough to start roadtripping, I did.”
+When I was old enough to start roadtripping, I did.
+Now, I’m offering it to my guests!”

-The itinerary is eclectic, bringing together all the things your guide loves most about the part of Texas where she lives Autumn -Spring.
+The itinerary is eclectic, bringing together all the things your guide loves most about the part of Texas where she lives three seasons of the year.

 You'll be be moving almost every night, staying in a new spot and discovering a different aspect of Texas: